tldr-pages/tldr/pages/common/pngquant.md

 `pngquant {{64}} {{path/to/file.png}}`

-- Compress a PNG and skip if the file is larger than the original:
+- Compress a specific PNG and skip if the file is larger than the original:

 `pngquant --skip-if-larger {{path/to/file.png}}`